Ginataang manok is a Filipino chicken dish cooked in coconut milk with ginger, chilies, green papaya, and watercress.

 Jump to:

-- Leafy greens: I'm using watercress which is peppery and bright, but you can also use mustasa (mustard greens), kangkong (water spinach), malunggay (moringa leaves), dahon ng sili (chili pepper leaves), or pechay (bok choy).
+- Leafy greens: I used watercress, which has a fresh, slightly peppery taste.
+Mustasa (mustard greens), kangkong (water spinach), malunggay (moringa leaves), dahon ng sili (chili pepper leaves), or pechay (bok choy) also work.

 Step 1: Sear the chicken